FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

 - Max 100 buckets per account
 - Min file size: 0 B
 - Max file size: 5 TB
-- Files smaller than 128 KB will cost as 128 KB
+- Files smaller than 128 KB will cost as 128 KB for some storage types
 - Consistency
   - Read after write for new objects
   - Eventual after overwrite or delete for existing objects